2023 Most Popular Public Health Master's Degree Schools in the Southwest Region

 Read full report on Public Health at Arizona State University - Skysong

-Baylor University came in at #6 in this year’s edition of the Most Popular Public Health Master’s Degree Schools in the Southwest Region ranking.
+Baylor University landed the #6 spot in the 2023 rankings for the most popular master’s degree public health programs.
 Located in the city of Waco, Baylor is a private not-for-profit school with a fairly large student population.

 About 95% of the students majoring in public health at the school are women while 5% are male.

-University of North Texas Health Science Center did quite well in this year’s ranking of the most popular places for public health students to get a master’s degree.
-It came in at #7 on the list.
-Located in the large city of Fort Worth, UNT Health Science Center is a public school with a small student population.
+With a ranking of #7, University of North Texas Health Science Center did quite well on this year’s most popular schools for public health students working on their master’s degree.
+Located in the city of Fort Worth, UNT Health Science Center is a public school with a small student population.

 Of the 48 students majoring in public health at UNT Health Science Center, 25% are male and 75% are female.